 Religious violence occasionally occurs in India, especially when tensions between different religious communities are purposefully exacerbated by groups pushing religiously chauvinistic agendas.
-On August 27, 2013, clashes between the Hindu and Muslim communities of the Muzaffarnagar district, Uttar Pradesh, claimed 43 lives and injured 93.
 There are active "anti-conversion" laws in some Indian states, and acts of conversion sometimes elicit violent reactions from Hindu extremists.
 Foreigners suspected of proselytizing Hindus have been attacked and killed in conservative, rural areas in India in the past.

 Swimming in India: You should exercise caution if you intend to swim in open waters along the Indian coastline, particularly during the monsoon season.
 Every year, several people in Goa, Mumbai, Puri (Odisha), off the Eastern Coast in the Bay of Bengal, and other areas drown due to strong undertows.
 It is important to heed warnings posted at beaches and to avoid swimming in the ocean during the monsoon season.
 Trained lifeguards are very rare along beaches.

-If you visit the Andaman Islands, be aware that there have been reports of crocodile attacks in salt water in recent decades..
-Four have resulted in fatalities, including a U.S. citizen tourist in April 2010.
+If you visit the Andaman Islands, be aware that there have been reports of crocodile attacks in salt water resulting in fatalities.
 Ask local residents about dangerous sea life before swimming and keep a safe distance from animals at all times.

 Wildlife safaris: India offers opportunities for observation of wildlife in its natural habitat and many tour operators and lodges advertise structured, safe excursions into parks and other wildlife viewing areas for close observation of flora and fauna.
 However, safety standards and training vary, and it is a good idea to ascertain whether operators are trained and licensed.
 Even animals marketed as “tame” should be respected as wild and extremely dangerous.
 Keep a safe distance from animals at all times, remaining in vehicles or other protected enclosures when venturing into game parks.